-You can find many Airbnbs in Amalfi Coast that are significantly cheaper than hotels.
-If you are on a budget but still interested in staying on the Amalfi Cost, book your stay in one of the lesser known smaller towns (not Positano or Amalfi).
-I would recommend staying in Bomerano which is where the popular Path of the Gods hike starts.
+You can find a range of accommodation options on the Amalfi Coast.
+If you are on a budget but still interested in staying on the Amalfi Cost, book your stay in one of the lesser-known smaller towns such as Bomerano or Praiano.
+We stayed in Bomerano which is where the popular Path of the Gods hike starts.
 The food options in Bomerano are also significantly cheaper and the accommodations are affordable and often include parking.

 Where to Eat on the Amalfi Coast (On a Budget)

 As you might expect, the restaurants in Positano are very expensive.
 If you want to save money, try to eat in the less popular towns like Atrani or Bomerano.
 The food here is a lot cheaper and still delicious.
 If you are staying outside of the Amalfi Coast in Sorrento you will also find cheaper restaurants.
 Note that in some of the towns like Vietri Su Mare many restaurants don’t offer food during certain hours, typically between 3 and 6.
 If you are really hungry during this time, there is always gelato.
 If you are staying somewhere with a kitchen, consider buying groceries and eating in some of the time to save money.

 Day 1: Hike the Path of the Gods and Explore Positano

 Hike the Path of the Gods

 Potentially the most beautiful hike you will ever experience, the Path of the Gods takes you along the cliffs from Bomerano to Nocelle.
 Make sure you hike from Bomerano to Nocelle and not the other way around, or you and your legs will suffer.
 The views are incredible along the entire way: First you see cliffside vineyards, followed by views of the town of Praiano, huge cliffs, and finally Positano from many perspectives.
 Make sure you continue following the trail all the way to Positano in order to experience more amazing views.
 This last part of the trail is usually the most quiet because the trail technically ends in Nocelle and many people take the bus the rest of the way to Positano.